11 Travel Accessories You Should Never Leave Home Without

 10. Passport cover

-Passport covers may feel like a nice to have, non-essential item but it’s actually pretty important to keep your passport from getting damaged by water spills, tears, and more.
+Passport covers may feel like a non-essential item but it’s really important to keep your passport from getting damaged by water spills, tears, and more.
 According to the U.S. State Department, your passport could be rejected or deemed unusable if it’s too damaged.
-I’ve been using a vintage, leather purse I found at a flea market for the past decade or so (I love buying secondhand when I can!) but have heard great things about the passport covers by Bellroy and Smythson from fellow travel industry friends.
+I’ve been using a vintage purse I found at a flea market for the past decade or so (I love buying secondhand when I can!) but have heard great things about the passport covers by Bellroy (I generally love their products) and Smythson from fellow travel industry friends.

-This post was originally published in March 2024 and is regularly updated to include current information.
+This post was originally published in 2024 and is regularly updated to include current information.
+It was most recently updated on April 22, 2026.

 Jessie Beck